Victor-DS/Standard-Blog-App/README.md

 - Open app from Web link (Low priority, since we're not parsing from the webpage and that would only take you to the app's main page and not the especific post, although we could do a search to find this post, but it may not be saved on the DB);
 - See also (Next unseen post) - At the bottom of each Publication;
 - Master detail on landscape.
 List of posts on the left, and post on the right.
+- Get content straight from URL; (To expand for Blogs that don't show the content on the RSS Feed)